 Consider a savings account or money market account

 A money market account or a high-yield online savings account may offer higher interest rates than a one-month CD.
 Additionally, you’ll be able to access your money quickly with no penalty.
-However, you’ll need to consider the trade-offs.
-Money market and high-yield savings accounts typically require higher balances and may restrict your access to the money.
+Money market and high-yield savings accounts, however, typically require higher balances and may restrict your access to the money.

 Choose a CD with a longer term